govuk-one-login/account-components/solutions/integration-tests/README.md

 ## Post-deploy

 Integration tests can also run in the frontend deployment pipeline once the frontend has been deployed.
 By default tests will not run in the post-deployment environment.
-To run a test in the post-deployment tag it with `@postDeploy`.
-Currently they run against the `build` deployment but can also be configured to run against other deployments e.g. `staging`.
+To run a test in the post-deployment pipeline tag it with `@postDeploy`.
+Currently tests are run against the `build` deployment but can also be configured to run against other deployments e.g. `staging`.

 Prefer running tests in GitHub Actions against local servers and only run tests which target actual deployments when it is not possible to test the functionality earlier.